 The hardest woods used in recorder making are from the South American Dalbergia family of rosewoods which includes such varieties as palisander, cocobolo, kingwood or violetwood, and tulipwood (in order of increasing hardness and brilliance) and their close cousin grenadilla wood from Africa, often called African blackwood.
 Palisander varies widely in color and density from a softer, dark brown variety to a very hard, light yellow brown wood, all with highly distinctive brown stripes.
 Cocobolo is the same species, but is usually solid dark brown in color (although sometimes reddish brown and other times jet black) and often lacks the distinctive stripes.
 Kingwood or violetwood is also essentially the same wood species, a harder and brighter-sounding variety of palisander, with smaller and more varied grain markings and a slight lavender cast which is most attractive.
 Tulipwood is the hardest and rarest of the Dalbergia genus, having light to dark red stripes on a yellow or grayish-yellow background, and is easily the most dramatic wood in appearance and the most brilliant in tone.
 All of the Brazilian rosewoods have pronounced personalities and make excellent solo instruments, but they are as a result less well suited to consort use.
 Grenadilla wood, extremely dark brown to black in appearance and quite heavy in weight, is stronger in tone than the rosewoods but not as edgy or brilliant.
 It is usually the wood of choice for professional players who must perform in large halls or with modern instruments such as flute, oboe, or violin.
 Ebony, a softer blackwood from Africa or India, is not as satisfactory tonally but is occasionally used as a grenadilla substitute.

 A decade or two ago, one of the most frequently heard truisms about recorder selection was, "if you can't afford a decent quality wooden recorder, you are better off buying a plastic instrument than a cheap wooden one."
 While there is still a good deal of merit in this statement, it cannot be taken simplistically at face value as in the past.
 There have been many changes in the design and production of both plastic and wooden recorders in the past twenty years.
 There are many more good quality instruments, both plastic and wooden, available to today's players, although there are still many substandard instruments of poor design and production quality polluting commercial music channels.
-Good quality, inexpensive instruments are available, but the discriminating player has to do a lot more research to separate the wheat from the chaff.There have been impressive improvements in the design and production quality of some makes and models of plastic recorders, particularly those made by the three major Japanese makers Yamaha, Aulos, and Zen-On.
+Good quality, inexpensive instruments are available, but the discriminating player has to do a lot more research to separate the wheat from the chaff.There have been impressive improvements in the design and production quality of some makes and models of plastic recorders, particularly those made by the three major Japanese makers Aulos, Yamaha, and Zen-On.
 Unfortunately, there are also a large number of very poorly designed and crudely made plastic recorders produced for the commercial and school markets, where price alone is the driving force.
 The best quality plastic recorders are not inexpensive; typically, they cost about 50% of the price of a good quality inexpensive wooden instrument.
-Even the best of plastic recorders have their drawbacks: they still sound hard and bright, have a shiny "plastic" appearance, and tend to clog with condensation much more readily than a wooden instrument.
-However, for players on a very limited budget, they do provide decent performance at a relatively low price.
+Even the best of plastic recorders have their drawbacks: they still sound hard and bright, have a shiny "plastic" appearance (with the exception of woodgrain-finish models), and tend to clog with condensation much more readily than a wooden instrument.
+However, for players on a very limited budget, they do provide acceptable performance at a relatively low price.

-Twenty years ago, we tried putting wooden cedar blocks into plastic recorders in an attempt to improve their playing properties.
+Thirty years ago, we tried putting wooden cedar blocks into plastic recorders in an attempt to improve their playing properties.
 After a good deal of experimentation, we came to the conclusion that the effort and cost of doing so were simply not worth the trouble to us and the expense to the customer.
 We found that, although there was a slight improvement in some models in water absorption, there was little discernible improvement in tone quality and response.
 Furthermore, the stability of a plastic block had been replaced by the typical instability of a wooden block.
 The result was an instrument with all of the drawbacks of a plastic instrument plus one of the major drawbacks of a wooden instrument, a lose-lose situation if there ever was one.
 Although we occasionally get a request to put a wooden block in a plastic instrument, we do not recommend this procedure and find it neither performance-enhancing nor cost-effective.
 In addition, the recent availability of excellent quality inexpensive all-wooden recorders makes this modification even less worthwhile.We feel it is better to appreciate and use plastic recorders for what they are and not try to remodel them into something they are not intended to be.

-In our opinion and experience, the finest of today's plastic recorders are the Yamaha 300 series recorders, made in five sizes from sopranino to bass, the Aulos 500 series recorders, made in six sizes from piccolo to bass, and the Aulos 700 series Haka recorders, available only in soprano and alto sizes.
+In our opinion and experience, the best of today's plastic recorders are the Aulos 500 series recorders, made in six sizes from piccolo to bass, and the Yamaha 300 series recorders, made in five sizes from sopranino to bass.
+Also worthy of consideration are the more specialized Aulos 700 series Haka models and the recently redesigned Zen-On Stanesby, Jr. and Bressan recorders.
+These latter two series are baroque-style instruments, feature a more complex and reedy tone quality and greater sensitivity to articulation, and are available only in soprano and alto sizes.
+They are best suited to solo playing.
 The Yamaha 300 series soprano and alto recorders are also available in a choice of palisander or ebony woodgrain finishes, which enhance the appearance and also make a subtle but noticeable improvement in tone quality as well; the Aulos Haka instruments are also optionally available in a palisander woodgrain finish.

-The Yamaha 300 series instruments are essentially middle-of-the-road modern recorders, suitable for both solo and ensemble playing.
-They have a full robust tone, especially in the lower register, and good high register response as well.
-Their intonation is considerably less than ideal, but our custom tuning procedures correct these intonation problems.
-The Aulos 500 series instruments feature much better intonation than the Yamaha instruments, but they are less interesting in tonal quality and not quite as full in the low register nor as responsive in the high register; we recommend them solely for ensemble use, where their unobtrusive tone quality can be an asset.
-The Aulos 700 series instruments, patterned after original 18th century recorders by the Dutch maker Richard Haka, are true baroque-style instruments with a complex, intense, reedy tone quality and sensitivity to articulation; they are best suited to 18th century solo literature.
-However, they require appreciably more experience and ability on the part of the player than the Yamaha 300 series and Aulos 500 series instruments; we do not usually recommend them for beginning players.
-There are some intonation flaws in the design and production of these instruments, but our custom-tuning procedures guarantee that each instrument purchased from our workshop will be well in tune.
-The best of the Zen-On plastic recorders are the Stanesby, Jr. soprano and Bressan alto; however, these instruments suffer from several major design and production flaws.
-We can improve their tuning to some degree, but it is unfortunately not possible to render them exactly in tune.
-They have an abrasive tone in the second octave, they tend to clog even more frequently than the Yamaha and Aulos models, and they are more expensive than these other instruments as well.
-We rate them a distant fourth choice.
+The Aulos 500 series instruments feature more precise construction, excellent fitment of the joints, and better inherent intonation than the Yamaha instruments, although they still need some doctoring.
+They are clearer and less complex in tonal quality and are better suited for ensemble use, where their plainer tone quality can be an asset.
+The Aulos 700 series instruments, patterned after original 18th century recorders by the Dutch maker Richard Haka, are baroque-style instruments with a complex, intense, reedy tone quality and greater sensitivity to articulation; they are best suited to 18th century solo literature and less well suited for recorder ensemble use.
+In addition, they require more experience, ability, and control on the part of the player than the Yamaha 300 series and Aulos 500 series instruments; we do not usually recommend them for beginning players.
+There are some major intonation flaws in the design and production of these instruments, but our custom-tuning procedures guarantee that each instrument purchased from our workshop will be well in tune.

 Some tenor recorders have a single or double key on the footjoint to facilitate closing the lowest fingered tone hole.
 Tenors with a single key can play a low c' but not a c#'.
 Players needing a low c# should purchase either a keyless instrument or an instrument with a double key.Tenor recorders vary a great deal more than smaller instruments in design and ease of playing.
 It is useful to make a distinction between small or short bore tenors and large or long bore tenors.
 In general, small bore tenors have, as one might surmise, a narrower bore toward the bottom, are shorter in length, and are typically keyless instruments; larger bore tenors are appreciably wider in bore toward the foot, are longer in length, and usually have a single or double key on the lowest tone hole, which otherwise could not be reached with the little finger alone.
 Small bore tenors are usually said to have a smaller tone in the lowest notes and less reliable intonation and response in the extreme high register, but are smaller, lighter in weight, and less expensive.
 Large bore tenor typically are fuller in tone in the low register, also have better intonation and high register response, but are larger, longer, heavier, and more expensive.

 Conventional wisdom in the recorder world would have one believe that players with smaller hands should consider only keyed tenor recorders; however, "it ain't necessarily so."
-Keyless instruments are smaller, shorter, lighter in weight, and the right hand tone holes are smaller in diameter and located closer together, whereas keyed instruments are larger, longer, heavier, and have larger tone holes spaced further apart, particularly toward the bottom of the instrument.
+Keyless instruments are smaller, shorter, lighter in weight, less expensive, and the right hand tone holes are smaller in diameter and located closer together, whereas keyed instruments are larger, longer, heavier, and have larger tone holes spaced further apart, particularly toward the bottom of the instrument.
 Often, a manually-challenged player will find an ergonomically-designed keyless instrument such as the Huber Model II or the Küng Model I tenor much more manageable than a larger keyed instrument.

 Be that as it may, the great majority of players who experience difficulty in playing tenor and larger recorders are usually convinced that they have small hands and that that is the source of their problems.
 Most of the time, the difficulty is due not to having small hands, regardless of what they believe or have been told, but rather to incorrect arm, hand, and finger position.
 Once this issue is addressed by proper instruction, the problems and/or discomfort quickly disappear.
 Players having difficulty in playing a tenor recorder purchased from our workshop are invited to call up and receive a free, five-minute tutorial via telephone that will help them identify the source of their problem and provide the tools to remedy it.